zoltantoth0409/liferay-portal/modules/apps/commerce/BREAKING_CHANGES.markdown

 #### Why was this change made?

-This change was introduced to follow Liferay naming pattern.
+This change was introduced to follow the Liferay naming pattern.

 ---------------------------------------